Upcoming structural changes to local government in England: Suffolk

+Suffolk County Council began a judicial review of the decision in June 2026.

+The March 2026 ministerial decision was withdrawn on 7 September 2026.

 Sussex and Brighton

-Sussex and Brighton were announced as part of the priority programme on 5 February 2025.
+Sussex and Brighton was announced as part of the priority programme on 5 February 2025.
 The May 2025 local elections that would have taken place in East Sussex and West Sussex were cancelled.
+The elections in May 2026 were initially cancelled, but were later reinstated.

+Sussex and Brighton Combined County Authority was established on 26 March 2026, with an inaugural mayoral election scheduled for 4 May 2028.
+This area is coterminous with the ceremonial counties of East Sussex and West Sussex.